indigo-dc/CloudProviderRanker/chapter1.md

 # Build from source

-To build the JAR artifact, you need JDK, Maven and Git installed on your desktop.
+To build the JAR artifact, you need JDK, Maven and Git installed on your system.

 First Step - Download the code from GIT:
 * git clone git@github.com:indigo-dc/CloudProviderRanker.git